-- (1) A short-term entrant to the State of Victoria must not enter the State of Victoria other than if they enter the State of Victoria: - (a) for one or more of the reasons specified in: - (i) clause 6 (necessary goods or services); - (ii) clause 7 (care or other compassionate reasons); - (iii) clause 7A (care or compassionate reasons: child minding); - (iv) clause 8 (work or education); - (v) clause 10 (other specified reasons); - (vi) clause 10A (SARS-CoV-2 vaccination); or - (b) for the purposes of transiting through the State of Victoria in accordance with a transit permit; or - (c) to undertake work under a specified worker permit; or - (d) for the purpose for which they have been granted an exemption under the Victorian Border Crossing Permit Directions or a revoked Border Crossing Permit Scheme Direction; or
+- (1) A short-term entrant to the Restricted Area must not enter the Restricted Area other than if they enter the Restricted Area: - (a) for one or more of the reasons specified in: - (i) clause 6 (necessary goods or services) except to obtain a SARS-CoV-2 vaccination; - (ii) clause 7 (care or other compassionate reasons); - (iii) clause 7A (care or compassionate reasons: child minding); - (iv) clause 8 (work or education); - (v) clause 10 (other specified reasons); or - (b) for the purposes of transiting through the Restricted Area in accordance with a transit permit; or

-- (e) if the person is an excepted person; or - (f) if the person is permitted under a cross border extreme risk zone permit except if the reason for entry into the State of Victoria is for the purpose of attending sport or exercise at a sporting club or physical recreational facility, or to attend an auction or inspection of real estate for the purposes of a prospective sale, purchase or rental. - (2) A short-term entrant to the State of Victoria during the stay at home period must: - (a) comply with the face covering requirements in subclauses 5(19), (20), (21) and (22); and - (b) comply with the restrictions on gatherings in clause 11 (gatherings); and - (c) comply with the Directions currently in force, including (without limitation) by: - (i) not engaging in an activity that is prohibited under the Restricted Activity Directions (Victoria); and - (ii) only engaging in an activity permitted under the Restricted Activity Directions (Victoria) in accordance with any requirements set out in those directions.
+- (c) to undertake work under a specified worker permit; or - (d) for the purpose for which they have been granted an exemption under the Victorian Border Crossing Permit Directions or a revoked Border Crossing Permit Scheme Direction; or - (e) if the person is an excepted person. - (2) A short-term entrant to the Restricted Area during the stay at home period must: - (a) comply with the face covering requirements in clause 5(19), (20), (21) and (22); and - (b) comply with the restrictions on gatherings in clause 11 (gatherings); and - (c) comply with the Directions currently in force, including (without limitation) by: - (i) not engaging in an activity that is prohibited under the Restricted Activity Directions (Restricted Areas); and - (ii) only engaging in an activity permitted under the Restricted Activity Directions (Restricted Areas) in accordance with any requirements set out in those directions.